CaveAgent: Transforming LLMs into Stateful Runtime Operators: CaveAgent: Stateful Runtime Management

 We model the agent's task as a sequential decision process over a horizon $T$.
 At each turn $t \in [1, T]$, the agent receives a query or observation $x_t$ and must produce a response $y_t$.
 Unlike traditional formulations where the entire state is re-serialized into $x_t$, we introduce a latent runtime state $\mathcal{S}_t$ (we call it "in-runtime context").
 The system evolution is thus defined by:

-where $h_t$ represents the semantic history (we call it "in-prompt context") and $c_t$ is the executable code generated by the agent.
-The critical innovation lies in the decoupling of $h_t$ and $\mathcal{S}_t$: the semantic stream tracks \textit{intent} and light-weight \textit{reasoning} for code generation, while the runtime stream maintains all crucial \textit{data} and \textit{execution state} via the code generated by semantic stream.
+where $h_t$ represents the semantic history (``in-prompt context'') and $c_t$ is the executable code generated by the agent.
+The key design choice is the decoupling of $h_t$ and $\mathcal{S}_t$: the semantic stream tracks \textit{intent} and lightweight \textit{reasoning} for code generation, while the runtime stream maintains all \textit{data} and \textit{execution state} via the code generated by the semantic stream.

-\paragraph{The Runtime Stream:} The core engine of the runtime stream is a persistent Python kernel (specifically, an IPython interactive shell).
+\paragraph{The Runtime Stream:} The execution kernel of the runtime stream is a persistent Python kernel (an IPython interactive shell).
 We conceptualize each interaction turn $t$ not as an isolated API call, but as a \textbf{cell execution} in a virtual Jupyter notebook. \begin{itemize} \item \textbf{Persistent Namespace:} The state $\mathcal{S}_t$ comprises the global namespace $\mathcal{N}_t$, containing all variables, functions, and imported modules.
 When the agent executes code $c_t$ (e.g., \texttt{x = 5}), the modification to $\mathcal{N}_t$ persists to $\mathcal{N}_{t+1}$.
 This allows subsequent turns to reference \texttt{x} directly without requiring the LLM to memorize or re-output its value. \item \textbf{Stateful Injection:} Tools are not only described in text; they are \textit{injected} into $\mathcal{N}_0$ as live Python objects.
 This allows the agent to interact with stateful objects via calling tools that modify the object's internal state across turns. \end{itemize}